Tylerj444/tylerj444.github.io/README.md

 # Made by tylerj444
 # im new to programming and i would really appericate any help
-# if anyone would like to help me out send me an email at administration@8d1.me
+# if anyone would like to tell tyler to stop using my fucking email for advertising, tell him here; TylerJ10@learn.cssd.ab.ca